darshjasani/FrontEndFusion/README.md

 It's a comprehensive front-end project featuring various HTML templates and UI components.
 This repository includes different styles of navigation menus, authentication forms, UI elements, and ready-to-use form templates to build a robust and interactive web application.

+The provided images showcase a sophisticated dashboard template with a modern and intuitive design.
+The template includes a variety of navigation options, UI elements, form components, and data tables, all neatly organized for ease of use.
+The dashboard also features advanced components like animations and sticky notes, enhancing the user experience.
+With integrated charts and detailed visual representations, this template is ideal for developing robust and interactive web applications.

 ### Sample Templates

 1) Ace Editor in Dask Mode